 It is never too early to begin thinking about potential advanced practice provider preceptors!
-It is highly recommended that students begin identifying and speaking with potential preceptors early in the program of study but no later than when you are two quarters away from enrolling in the Educational Leadership Capstone (Practicum) class or the FNP Practicum classes.
+It is highly recommended that students begin identifying and speaking with potential preceptors early in the program of study but no later than when you are two terms away from enrolling in the Educational Leadership Capstone (Practicum) class or the FNP Practicum classes.

 When should I begin obtaining and submitting documentation for my Educational Leadership Capstone (Practicum) or FNP Practicums?

-It is important that you start obtaining compliance documents at least two to three full quarters before you plan to begin the Educational Leadership Capstone (Practicum) or FNP Practicums.
-All compliance documents must be submitted at least one full quarter before you register for the Educational Leadership Capstone (Practicum) or FNP Practicums.
+It is important that you start obtaining compliance documents at least two to three full terms before you plan to begin the Educational Leadership Capstone (Practicum) or FNP Practicums.
+All compliance documents must be submitted at least one full term before you register for the Educational Leadership Capstone (Practicum) or FNP Practicums.
 All Educational Leadership Capstone (Practicum) or FNP Practicums documents are located in the MSN Student Nurse Guidelines on students.neit.edu.

 What documentation is required for the Educational Leadership Capstone (Practicum) or FNP Practicums?

-The following compliance documents must be on file in the Department of Nursing one full quarter before registering for the Educational Leadership Capstone (Practicum) or FNP Practicums (the Academic Fieldwork Coordinator is available to answer questions and assist students as needed):
+The following compliance documents must be on file in the Department of Nursing one full term before registering for the Educational Leadership Capstone (Practicum) or FNP Practicums (the Academic Fieldwork Coordinator is available to answer questions and assist students as needed):

 • Current American Heart Association CPR certification for Healthcare providers at the infant, child, and adult levels.